 What it really means: A mortgage offered in the full knowledge that the lucky recipient of the funds has no hope of ever paying it back.

 But that doesn’t matter because the bank can sell this almost prime debt on to investors, pocketing a nice sum and divesting themselves of all risk (and responsibility for the feckless client, of course).

 If your butcher offered you something labelled “subprime” beef would you buy it?
-Well, guess what, your pension fund just bought a load of subprime loans off those Goldman Sachs bankers.
+Well, guess what, your pension fund just bought a load of subprime loans off those bankers in my local pub.

 Hope you’re looking forward to your retirement – after all, everyone deserves to enjoy the subprime of their life.

 Scared?
 Angry?
 Perhaps you should write to your subprime minister?